In this Section

 Contact:

-My name is Annika Krovi, and I am a freshman (Class of 2028) from Greenville, South Carolina in Holworthy studying Social Studies and Global Health & Health Policy.
-I am the Chair of the Conferences Committee, which hosts and organizes several flagship, bipartisan political...
+My name is Emma, and I am a junior (Class of 2027) from Sacramento, California in Quincy studying Government and Global Health and Health Policy.
+I am the Co-Chair of the Conferences Committee, which hosts both student-run and bipartisan flagship political conferences.
+Over the...